aminebenkii/legal-assistant-frontend/README.md

-# ✈️ Legal Assistant — AI Flight Deals Chatbot
+# ⚖️ Legal Assistant Chatbot

-**Legal Assistant** is a modern, multilingual, AI-powered chatbot interface that helps users find the cheapest flights in real time.
+**Legal Assistant** is a modern, multilingual chatbot interface that helps users find quick answers to common legal questions.
 It features a clean UI built with **React**, **Vite**, **Tailwind CSS**, and **shadcn/ui** — backed by a conversational assistant that interacts via natural language.

 ## 🌐 Features

-- 🎯 **Natural Language Flight Search** (one-way or round trip)
 - 🧠 Smart replies powered by your backend API
-- 🌍 English / French language support
+- 🌍 English / French / Arabic language support
-- 💱 Selectable currency (EUR, USD, MAD, GBP)
 - 💡 Quick suggestions to help users get started
 - 💬 Beautiful chat bubbles with Markdown rendering
 - 🪄 Typing indicator animation